gsaverill/RepData_PeerAssessment1/PA1_template.md

 total_rows_with_missing_values <- sum(is.na(data_1))
 ```

+**Strategy for the imputation of missing data:**
-Create a new data set where for every interval that is missing a step
+We'll create a new data set where for every interval that is missing a step
 count, we'll replace the missing value with the mean for that day of the week.